Table of Contents

-Materials Chemistry is an exciting, interesting intersection of modern materials science and chemistry with unlimited career opportunities.
-Dr. Fang’s interdisciplinary research is focused on shape-controlled synthesis of functional low-dimensional inorganic materials and manipulation of nanocrystals via a wet-chemical pathway, as well as understanding of the relevant physical and chemical phenomena.
-The emphases are (1) to produce high-quality nanocrystals (size- and shape-control) and to challenge advanced processing technology; (2) to study superstructure of self-assembly systems containing nanopolyhedra (this work was recently highlighted in Angew.
-Chem. article); (3) to explore novel physical properties of functional materials (such as perovskite photovoltaic materials) under pressure; (4) to support energy-related applications of nanocrystals in emerging fields such as energy storage and sustainability.
+Dr. Fang’s interdisciplinary research is focused on shape-controlled synthesis of functional low-dimensional inorganic materials and manipulation of nanocrystals via a wet-chemical pathway, as well as understanding of their relevant physical and chemical phenomena.
+The emphases are (1) to produce high-quality nanocrystals (size- and shape-control) and to challenge advanced processing technology; (2) to study superstructure of self-assembled nanopolyhedral systems; (3) to explore novel physical properties of functional materials (such as perovskite photovoltaic materials) under pressure; (4) to support energy-related applications of nanocrystals in emerging fields such as energy storage and sustainability.
 Present application projects include high-performance ORR fuel cell catalysts, perovskite solar cell materials, high-pressure phase transition, high-capacity cathode materials for Li-ion batteries, and advanced supercapacitor materials.